About Youth for Christ Kenya

 Youth for Christ Kenya began in 1975.
 Brian Cummins was the first National Director.
-Cummins built a good foundation and since then the Ministry has grown tremendously and impacted thousands.
-Youth for Christ Kenya is currently made up of five chapters (regions) namely; Nairobi (with 2-centres), Eldoret, Meru, Nakuru and Kisii.
-Our main focus is evangelism and discipleship implemented in activities such as Bible study, prayer sessions, children’s ministry and school’s ministry.
+Cummins built a good foundation and, since then, the ministry has grown tremendously and impacted thousands.
+Youth for Christ Kenya is currently made up of five chapters (regions) namely: Nairobi (with two centres), Eldoret, Meru, Nakuru and Kisii.
+Our main focus is evangelism and discipleship implemented in activities such as Bible study, prayer sessions, children’s ministry and schools ministry.

 The kingdom of God belongs to those who are like these children (Luke 18:16).
 They are the future.
 To secure this future, we advocate for abstinence and sexual purity.
-To achieve this, we developed a sexuality manual ‘Worth the Wait’ that helps them understand sexuality and highlights abstinence.
+To achieve this, we developed a sexuality manual called “Worth the Wait” that helps them understand sexuality and highlights abstinence.
 We also empower the youth to uphold the sanctity of human life.
-We run Crisis Pregnancy Ministry where we indulge prevention (preemptive training) Intervention (counselling) and aftervention (rehabilitation).
+We run crisis pregnancy ministry where we teach prevention (preemptive training) intervention (counselling) and aftervention (rehabilitation).
 This provides support to victims of sexual abuse, depression, rape, incest, marital problems, and adolescent issues.

-COVID-19 has affected most of our programs, making school ministry impossible when students are at home.
-Some discipleship programs have been compressed or stopped all together.
-We have responded by creating new online engagements mainly through YouTube and Facebook.
+COVID-19 affected most of our programs, making school ministry impossible when students were at home.
+Some discipleship programs had to be compressed or stopped all together.
+We responded by creating new online engagements mainly through YouTube and Facebook.

 - Establishment of ministry in Nakuru and Kariobangi areas